NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           - '"flash4:"  in flash_values.stdout[0]'
           - '"{{ ios_file }}" not in bootvar.stdout[0]'

+Check & Verify MD5

 Next we move to the MD5 verification.
-First ios_command module is used to run "verify /md5 flash:{{ ios_file }}" command on each available flash and register the output to a different varable.
+First ios_command module is used to run "verify /md5 flash:{{ ios_file }}" command on each available flash and register the output to a different variable.

+Check MD5 value of copied IOS in flash

       - name: Check MD5 value of copied IOS in flash
         ios_command: